 Large trucks over 10,000 pounds account for just 4 percent of the traffic on U.S. highways.
 Yet they account for 11 percent of fatal road crashes, resulting in 4,500 deaths annually.

-Understanding why these crashes occur is the first step in preventing them.
+Understanding the top causes of Florida trucking accidents is the first step in preventing them.

 Recognizing the cause of the crash is key to determining liability.
-In handling complex truck accident cases, our legal team is going to analyze:
+In handling complex truck accident cases, our attorneys are going to analyze: